+4.2.1 Site Configuration Stability

-4.2.1 Communication Resolution During the connection process, Flowlink checks the stability of the site's communications.
-If communication is found to be unstable, Flowlink presents the Communication Resolution window.
-There are two common causes of unstable communications.
+During the connection process, Flowlink checks the stability of the site's configuration.
+If there are conflicts with the site configuration, Flowlink presents the Communication Resolution window.

+There are two common causes of site configuration conflicts.
 One cause is a Module Name conflict, which may occur when two or more modules at a site use the same module name.
 The second cause is a Site Name conflict, which occurs when a module added to the site indicates that it belongs to a different site.

 The Communications Resolution window lets you choose how the modules should be reconfigured and which Site Name should be retained.
-To resolve the communications, select the sites and modules that should be reconfigured and click the OK button.
-Be aware that reconfiguring a module removes the Site Name, Module Name, program settings, and any stored data .
-The module is then restarted with the stable Site's Name, a default Module Name, and default program settings, and the data storage is ready to accept new data.
-4.3 Pro ogram Settings While connected, Flowlink displays the Site View window.
+To resolve the conflicts, select the actions that should be taken and click the OK button.
+Be aware that some actions will delete all data from the module.

+4.3 Program Settings

+While connected, Flowlink displays the Site View window.
 This window contains all of the program settings that control the site's operation.
 The settings are grouped, or categorized, using five tabs: Measurements, Site Info, Modules, Data Storage, and a variable tab used to set up the various measurement types.

+Essential Settings

-Essential Settings Some program settings are essential to the operation of an AV Module and its attached AV Sensor.
-Five program settings should always be verified when you are setting up a new site: • Level - Enter a liquid level measurement to calibrate the level readings from the AV Sensor (4.3.1). • Zero Level Offset - If the AV Sensor is not installed in the bottom-center of the channel, the distance the AV Sensor is offset must be entered (4.3.2). • Set Flow Rate to zero if no velocity data checkbox - Determines how the AV Module reports flow rates if stream velocity data is not available (4.3.3). • Flow Conversion - The AV Module can calculate flow rate readings.
-To correctly convert the measured level and velocity readings to a flow rate, the flow conversion method and channel properties should be defined (4.3.5). • Silt Level - The AV Module can compensate for a build up of silt around the sensor (4.3.6).
-These five program settings directly affect the data collection.
+Some program settings are essential to the operation of a 2110 module and its attached USLS.
+The following program settings should always be verified when you are setting up a new site:

+- Level Enter a liquid level measurement to calibrate the level readings from the sensor (4.3.1). - Flow Conversion The 2110 can calculate flow rate readings.
+To correctly convert the measured level and velocity readings to a flow rate, the flow conversion method and channel properties should be defined (4.3.2).

+These program settings directly affect the data collection.
 Incorrect settings may introduce errors in the measured data, many of which may prove to be difficult to correct afterwards.

-Data Storage Settings You should also check the Data Storage Rates while you are reviewing the program settings.
+Data Storage Settings

+You should also check the Data Storage Rates while you are reviewing the program settings.
 You can view the storage rates on the Data Storage tab to ensure that pertinent types of data are being stored, and that the rates will provide a sufficient amount of data for your application.
-Refer to section 4.3.7 for instructions on how to modify the data storage rates.
+Refer to section 4.3.3 for instructions on how to modify the data storage rates.

+General Settings

-General Settings Once the site's communication has been resolved, the Site and Module Names may be changed to help you better manage the sites and data collection.
-Giving sites descriptive names such as "12th and Main Streets" can help you easily recognize the measurement locations, instead of generic terms such as "Site 1."
-Site and Module Names are discussed in sections 4.3.8 and 4.3.9.
+Once the site's configuration has been resolved, the Site and Module Names may be changed to help you better manage the sites and data collection.
+Giving sites descriptive names such as Changing a Setting

+"12th and Main Streets" can help you easily recognize the measurement locations, instead of generic terms such as "Site 1."
+Site and Module Names are discussed in sections 4.3.4 and 4.3.5.

-Changing a SettingAfter modifying a setting as described in sections 4.3.1 through 4.3.9, click on the APPLY button (or press F9 on your keyboard).
+After modifying a setting as described in sections 4.3.1 through 4.3.5, click on the APPLY button (or press F9 on your keyboard).
 Flowlink sends the change to the module and updates the site's settings in its Flowlink database.